How to Start an Escape Room Business in 2026: 10-Step Guide

 Build an audience and drive bookings

 Use social media to show, not just tell.
 Post video trailers of your rooms on Instagram and TikTok.
 Behind-the-scenes content also performs well.
-Some owners make the mistake of using poor-quality photos, which can devalue a great room.
-Invest in professional photography.
+Invest in professional photography, since poor-quality photos can devalue a great room.

 With your online presence established, you can explore paid ads.
-Allocate 10-15% of projected revenue for marketing.
+Allocate 10% to 15% of projected revenue for marketing.
 Run Google Ads targeting local searches like "team building activities [city]".
 Aim for a Customer Acquisition Cost (CAC) below $15 per booking to ensure profitability.

 You can also pursue local partnerships.
 Team up with nearby restaurants for a dinner-and-a-game package or with corporate event planners.
 These collaborations provide a steady stream of customers with minimal ad spend.